 Of course, the seas did eventually relent, however the calm that greeted my family came not from the familiarity I had left behind, but the wonderful new life that beckoned from a different shore.

-Today, my daughter sits at the dining room table, diligently working on a Shakespeare essay for her honors English class.
+Today, my daughter sits at the dining room table, diligently studying for a biology exam.
 High school will soon come to a close, and summer, with its promise of no homework for two full months, is almost within reach.
-Then it's off to college, and more change for both Melissa and her mom.
+Then it's off to college...and more change.